QR Codes in email marketing: Supercharge your email marketing campaigns

 5. Try to include an alternative option if the user does not wish to or does not have enough time to scan the QR Code so that you do not force your email subscribers to scan the QR Code.

 6. Make sure to have a dedicated mobile-friendly landing page behind the QR Code.
 Learn how a QR Code landing page would benefit you.

 QR Codes vs. URL: Which is a more valuable addition to your email campaigns?

 Companies usually struggle to choose between using QR Codes vs. using a URL in the email content.
 Here are a few pointers that will help you decide which one would be better for your use case:

 Consider your target customer segment:

-While it makes sense to add QR codes in emails to reveal discount coupons and event entry pass, it does not make sense to include a QR code that leads to your business website.
-The QR code used in email is meant to be a valuable addition to your emails rather than an unnecessary inclusion.
+While it makes sense to add QR Codes in emails to reveal discount coupons, event entry pass, etc., it does not make sense to include a QR Code just for the sake of it.
+The QR Code used in email is meant to be a valuable addition to your emails rather than an unnecessary inclusion.

-Make your email marketing campaigns more engaging by adding QR codes to your emails.
-Start creating QR codes for your emails today!
-Get a demo or a 14-day free trial to learn more about QR code use-cases.
+Make your email marketing campaigns more engaging by adding QR Codes to your emails.
+Start creating QR Codes for your emails today!
+Schedule a free demo or a 14-day free trial to learn more about QR Code use cases.